 Once you’ve removed the chemicals from your home, it would be wise to help your body remove toxins that have built up within.

-I also recommend detox baths.
-For my mom who cannot do regular cleanses ever because they make her ill, this method works and is very gentle.
+I recommend taking detox baths.
+For people who cannot do regular cleanses, since this method works and is very gentle.

 Sometimes it just happens.
 Our bodies will fight like warriors and then all of a sudden lose a battle and we find ourselves sick.
 Rather than reaching for an over the counter drug, or calling the doctor for an antibiotic, listen to your body first.

-Sickness happens to the healthiest of us, but we are already into January.
-So eat healthy, support your immune system, remove toxins and get rest.
+Sickness happens to the healthiest of us, so eat healthy, support your immune system, remove toxins and get rest.
 You can also spend that resting time counting down the days until spring!